Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/_index.md

 boardgame: true

 title: "Aeronaut Odyssey"
-headerTitle: "Aeronaut Odyssey | Claim routes and connect sky castles in a fast game inspired by Ticket to Ride."
+headerTitle: "Claim routes and connect sky castles in a fast game inspired by Ticket to Ride"
 blurb: "Travel the world, claim the most valuable routes and profit from it.
 Connect the sky castles faster than your opponents, in a One Paper Game inspired by Ticket to Ride."

 extraCSS: true
 extraJSBoard: true
 extraJSBoardInclude: true
 downloadLink: "https://drive.google.com/drive/folders/11yggBK2i8MlMg6sxD-oE4xBQzpgC4AUr"

-fullHeaderImg: "aeronaut_header"
-headerImg: "aeronaut_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true